20 of the Best Emotional, Story-Driven Games Right Now

 Developed by the same team as Persona, Catherine is known for its mature themes on adults, relationships and infidelity.
 It’s one of the best character-driven games with a cool cast of characters, and a lovable group of friends.

 Puzzle Gameplay: Most of the game’s action occurs in Vincent’s nightmares.
 Here, he must climb tower-like structures made of blocks, moving them around to create a path upwards.
-The gameplay is time-sensitive, with the bottom layers of blocks constantly falling away.
-As the game progresses, new types of blocks and obstacles are introduced, increasing the complexity of the puzzles.

 13. Mass Effect – Epic Sci-fi Narrative Adventure